By JAMEY KEATEN and MUNIR AHMED

-Wrapping up a day-long conference at the U.N. offices in Geneva, Pakistani Deputy Foreign Minister Hina Rabbani Khan said the final tally came in above a target for the international community to meet half of an estimated $16.3 billion needed to respond to the flooding.
+Wrapping up a day-long conference at the U.N. offices in Geneva, Pakistani Deputy Foreign Minister Hina Rabbani Khar said the final tally came in above a target for the international community to meet half of the estimated $16.3 billion needed to respond to the flooding.
 The rest is expected to come from the Pakistani government itself.

 U.N. pledging conferences often draw promises of big sums from governments, international organizations and other donors, but those don’t always get fulfilled entirely.
 The Pakistani government has announced plans for independent, outside monitors to make sure that the funds go where they are needed.

 The conference shaped up as a test case of how much wealthy nations would pitch in to help developing-world countries like Pakistan manage the impact of climatic swoons, and brace for other disasters.

 Achim Steiner, the head of the U.N.
 Development Program, which helped organize the conference, said Pakistan’s government knows contributors will be looking for outcomes such as in the accountability, clarity, efficiency, transparency and effectiveness of the programs that will be funded.

 “There is no free money.
 And everybody who pledged their contributions today will come with certain expectations,” Steiner said in an interview.
 While the needs are urgent now, Pakistan’s recovery and resilience projects should be built to last for this era increasingly marked and threatened by climate change, he said.